naveen-pit/intania92-runner-bot/README.md

 ### Add the Bot to a Chat
 Ensure the bot is added to your LINE group, room, or as a 1-on-1 chat with the bot.
-Scan following QR code or add the LINE id `@swg8094d`
+To do this, scan the following QR code or add the LINE id `@swg8094d`

 <img src="./images/linebot_qr.png" alt="linebot qr code" width="200" height="200"/>

 ### Quick Start

-You can quickly start using the bot.
-Just send a message in the format `<Your Name>+<Distance>`, and the bot will automatically create and maintain the leaderboard for you.
+You can quickly start using the bot by sending a message in the format `<Name>+<Distance>` (your name should not contain space).
+The bot will automatically create and maintain the leaderboard for you.

 #### Steps:
 1. **Input Your Distance:**
-   - **Format:** `<Your Name>+<Distance>`
+   - **Format:** `<Name>+<Distance>`
    - **Example:** `Alice+3.5`
-   - This will automatically initialize the leaderboard with a default title ("Running Challenge") and the current month as the subtitle, and it will add your distance to the leaderboard.
+   - This will initialize the leaderboard with a default title ("Running Challenge") and the current month as the subtitle, adding your distance to the leaderboard.

 2. **View the Leaderboard:**
    - After adding your distance, you can view the updated leaderboard by simply checking the bot response: